 It is no secret that healthcare supply chain costs continue to rise while hospital profits fall.
 Materials costs are poised to eclipse labor next year.
 Supply Chain and Materials Management departments must find a way to reduce costs while still maintaining PAR levels for exceptional patient care.
 Let’s examine a few PAR inventory management best practices for hospitals and other healthcare providers.

 Setting Up Your Periodic Automatic Replenishment (PAR) Inventory

 The first step in getting a handle on material costs is knowing how much inventory you have on hand and where it is located.
-Disorganization of PAR locations, PAR items and the storeroom can lead to lost revenue and productivity.
+Disorganization of PAR locations, PAR items and PAR Storage in general can lead to lost revenue and productivity.
 A few strategies to approach this: